-Heterogeneous treatment effects (HTE) describe the variability in individuals' response to an intervention within the sampled population.
-A portion of this variability may result from systematic differences in the population, potentially captured in the observed covariates.
-Each combination of covariate values defines a characteristic profile, and a collection of profiles represents a subpopulation--e.g., the subpopulation gender = ``male'' or the more specific subpopulation gender = ``female'' \& race = ``A''.
+The randomized experiment is employed across many empirical disciplines as an important tool for discovery, by estimating the causal impact of a particular stimulus, treatment or intervention.
+Moreover, the increasing popularity of large-scale experiments~\citep{kohavi-online_experiments-2013} has resulted in a widespread interest in discovering fine-grained truths about experimental units, most prominently in the form of heterogeneous treatment effects (HTE).
 Discovering heterogeneity can be challenging because there are exponentially many subpopulations--with respect to the number of observable covariates--to consider, potentially resulting in multiple hypothesis testing issues and raising questions of unprincipled post-hoc investigation: searching for a fortuitously statistically significant result \citep{assmann-subgroup-2000, weisberg-subgroup-2015}.
-Although these challenges and concerns are valid, uncovering affected subpopulations can lead to important scientific progress.
-In a ``step toward a new frontier of personalized medicine''~\citep{saul-bidil-2005} the FDA approved the first race-specific drug, whose impact on African-American subjects was first discovered post-hoc from more general experiments~ \citep{cohn-bidil-1986, cohn-bidil-1991}.
-Conversely, the Perry preschool experiment found extremely significant educational and life outcomes for pre-school education \citep{barnett-perry-1985,schweinhart-perry-1993,angrist-mhe-2008}, while a re-analysis focused on heterogeneity and multiple hypothesis testing concludes that only girls experience these benefits~\citep{anderson-perry-2008}.
-The original Perry preschool results were fundamental to the creation of the Head Start pre-school program \citep{angrist-mhe-2008} a national social program that provides, among other services, early childhood education to low-income children.
+Nevertheless, uncovering affected subpopulations can lead to important scientific progress.
+In a ``step toward a new frontier of personalized medicine''~\citep{saul-bidil-2005}, the FDA approved the first race-specific drug, whose impact on African-American subjects was first discovered post-hoc from more general experiments~ \citep{cohn-bidil-1986, cohn-bidil-1991}.
+Conversely, the Perry preschool experiment found significant effects of preschool education on educational and life outcomes \citep{barnett-perry-1985,schweinhart-perry-1993,angrist-mhe-2008}, while a re-analysis focused on heterogeneity and multiple hypothesis testing concluded that only girls experience these benefits~\citep{anderson-perry-2008}.
+The original Perry preschool results were fundamental to the creation of the Head Start preschool program \citep{angrist-mhe-2008} a national social program that provides, among other services, early childhood education to low-income children.
 If large-scale medical and policy decisions are made as a result of such experiments, then it is clear that identifying whether there is heterogeneity in treatment effects should be an integral component of the analysis.